genebarker/debian/README.md

 - Installs windows integration tools (zip, unzip, dos2unix)
 - Installs core dev tools (git, ack, bat)

+## `resilio.conf` Resilio Sync Setup

+This extends the base configuration above to create a Resilio Sync appliance.
+Note that you must SSH tunnel in to 127.0.0.1:8888 to configure the Resilio service using its web interface.
+This script is based on the [Install Resilio Sync][9] post by LinuxBabe.

 ## `lapsj.conf` Linux / Apache / PostgreSQL / Samba / Java App Box Setup

 This extends the base configuration above to create an appliance that